MicrosoftDocs/iis-docs/iis/media/smooth-streaming/iis-smooth-streaming-format-sdk-readme.md

 ## What's in the Package?

-When the package is installed, directories are created by default under "%ProgramFiles%\IIS\Media\Smooth Streaming Format SDK."
+When the package is installed, directories are created by default under `%ProgramFiles%\IIS\Media\Smooth Streaming Format SDK`.

 The root directory contains the following files: